bjankord/stylelint-config-sass-guidelines/README.md

 #### Declaration Property

-* [`declaration-property-value-blacklist`](http://stylelint.io/user-guide/rules/declaration-property-value-blacklist/): Specify a blacklist of disallowed property and value pairs within declarations.
+* [`declaration-property-value-blacklist`](http://stylelint.io/user-guide/rules/declaration-property-value-blacklist/): Specify a list of disallowed property and value pairs within declarations.
   * `^border`: Disallow the use of the word `none` for borders, use `0` instead.
+The intent of this rule is to enforce consistency, rather than define which is "better."

 #### Function